bansallab/asnr/README.md

 Time span of data collection (within a day): Total duration of data collection within a day.

+Attributes Available: The node attributes provided in the study.
+If available, they are included in the graphml files

 Note: Additional notes on the dataset